 Exemption

-As a student, your income is probably low.
-Therefore you may be eligible for a tax waiver.
-You can find instructions to apply for a tax waiver in the same letter as mentioned above.
+Students with a low income may be eligible for a tax reduction or waiver.
+You’ll find instructions to apply in the same letter mentioned above.

-You can find more information on the conditions and how to apply on the website of the Dutch Tax Office.
-You can also reach them by phone at +31 555 385 385.
+You can apply online via the Dutch Tax Office website once you have your BSN and rental contract.
+You can also contact them by phone at +31 555 385 385 for assistance.

 Wondering how other international students found housing in the Netherlands?
 Chat with one of our students!
 They'll be happy to share their personal experiences, budgeting tips, and answer any questions you have about navigating the Dutch housing market.